 Did you know?

-Title IX covers sexual assault and sexual harassment on campus
+Title IX covers civil rights and sexual misconduct on campus

 Protects the rights of pregnant and parenting students on campus

 Protects faculty and staff from retaliation for reporting or attempting to remedy gender discrimination within their institution